FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-A couple of fleas or a few worms won't usually do any real harm to your puppy in the short-term.
+Most puppy parasites (such as intestinal worms, or fleas) are unlikely to do any real harm to your puppy in the short-term.

-But it's essential to treat them quickly (and properly), before they have a chance to turn into a serious threat to his health.
+But it's essential to treat them quickly so that they don't turn into a serious threat to little Fido's health.

-Some parasites live inside your pup, maybe in his colon, lungs or even his heart.
+Some of these nasties live inside your pup, maybe in his colon, lungs or even his heart.

 Others take up residence on the outside, making themselves at home in his fur or on his skin.

-These nasty little critters can produce symptoms ranging from diarrhea and vomiting, to skin irritation, intense itching, coughing, anemia... even pneumonia or death.
+Symptoms of a parasite infestation can range from diarrhea and vomiting, to skin irritation, intense itching, coughing, anemia... even pneumonia or death.

-The ones you're most likely to see in young puppies are worms, single-cell protozoa, fleas and skin mites.
+The parasites you're most likely to see are worms, single-cell protozoa, fleas and skin mites.

-Although they're common, worms in puppies can lead to serious health issues if you don't treat them promptly.
+Although they're common puppy parasites, worms in puppies can lead to serious health issues if you don't treat them promptly.

 There are several different types of worms that can set up shop in your puppy's digestive system, the most common ones being Roundworms, Tapeworms, Hookworms and Whipworms.